sakshi156493/Smartphone_sales-/README.md

 ---

 ## 🚀 How to Use
-1. Download the `.pbix` file from this repository
+1. Download the Excel file from this repository
-2. Open it in Power BI Desktop
+2. Open it in Microsoft Excel
-3. Use filters to explore insights
+3. Explore the dashboard using filters and charts

 ---

 ## 📌 Conclusion
-This project helps understand smartphone sales patterns and supports better business decision-making using data visualization.
+This project helps in understanding smartphone sales patterns and supports better business decision-making using Excel-based data analysis.

 ---